 A tribute to Tony Yeboah at Leeds United, King of the Thunderbastards

-Take yourself back to the late summer of 1995.
+Cast your minds back to the summer of 1995.
 Take That were top of the charts, Kevin Costner’s Waterworld was showing at your local cinema, and O.J.
-Simpson was experiencing a squeaky bum in front of a jury of his peers.
+Simpson was sitting in front of a jury of his peers.

 West Ham, August 19, 1995

 After arriving from Eintracht Frankfurt in January, Yeboah had taken little time in acclimatising to his new surroundings, and a springtime hat-trick against Ipswich showed that he was starting to simmer nicely.

 By the time the new season started, Yeboah was hotter than Satan’s arsehole after an uncooperative Chicken Madras.

 He scored twice a 2-1 win at Upton Park on the opening day.
 His first was an impressive header, his second a moment of quite exquisite savagery.

 It started with that most traditional of Howard Wilkinson tactics: the hoof forward.
 Followed by the equally characteristic West Ham defensive cock-up, as Marc Rieper and Steve Potts suffered a collective brainfart to leave the Leeds striker space to shoot.